 Your web hosting is crucial in making sure that your blog performs quick and snappy, so you won’t lose readers due to unnecessarily slow loading times.

-While there are plenty of Malaysian based web hosting services around (click here for the best web hosting services in Malaysia) but we recommend going for a dependable international web hosting brand with datacenters in Singapore, like SiteGround, to host your blog.
+While there are plenty of Malaysian based web hosting services around (click here for the best web hosting services in Malaysia) but we recommend going for a dependable international web hosting brand with datacenters in Singapore, like Hostinger, to host your blog.

 This section is a continuation of the previous section, but we’re breaking it up into different parts for easy digestibility.

-Now that you’ve gotten your WordPress blog up and running, you should be proud of yourself.
-It’s nice and clean.
+So far, it’s nice and clean.
 Very zen.
 Also very generic.
 In the words of my younger friends, your site is currently “Vanilla AF”, so let’s do something about that, shall we?

 Step 4: Designing Your Blog